 cdlib-eject is a lightweight C program to control Dacal CD Library II devices.

-Every now and then, I contribute to other projects, such as
+I occasionally contribute to other projects, such as

 - alot, a terminal-based mail user agent,